egnchen/cpp-libs/README.md

 # cpp-libs
 My header-only cpp libraries

-These headers are C++17 compliant handly libraries written by me.
+These headers are C++17 compliant handy libraries written by me.
 If you want to use those, just copy the header file, include it and you're good to go.

 ## `hwstat.h`